 What are we planting and harvesting in June in our tropical garden.
 What’s growing in June, what’s dying, what are we ripping out and what’s growing from seed.
+June is winter here and we have our shortest day.
+From June onwards days get longer and things get hotter.
 These month-by-month posts are my record.
 I want to be able to compare what my plants are doing in the garden over multiple years and find the patterns.
 It’s really interesting to observe like this and it’s the best way to learn.
 Seasonality means not-much in the tropics.

 What Food Plants Can We Plant and Harvest in June?

 June is the first month of winter here and the nights are a little chilly.
 We often have some good rain in May, but by July it’s starting to get dry.
 Winter doesn’t mean an end to fresh garden produce here, it’s actually one of the best times of year for growing food in a tropical garden.
 You’d be surprised at some of the food plants you can grow in the tropics in winter, traditional cold-weather food plants like broccoli and snow peas prefer this time of year, while our tomatoes are also flourishing.
 Winter is also when we harvest a lot of our tropical fruit.
 We’re still picking passionfruit, papayas, and grapefruit, but we picked the last of our pineapples in May.

 What will grow from seed in June, the depths of winter.
 I ran a little experiment to find out.
 So far what’s germinating in June includes the following vegetables.